Instance Segmentation for Autonomous Log Grasping in Forestry Operations: METHODOLOGY

 Our dataset was annotated using polygon mask segmentation with the \emph{SuperAnnotate} tool.
 From a log picking perspective, it is sufficient to detect and segment only the logs on top of a pile.
 Others will become accessible as the pile is collected.
-Our first batch of images was labeled manually, on which our most accurate network was trained to generate pre-annotations and accelerate the labeling process.
-Similarly to active learning approaches, a human annotator would then correct the mistakes made by the network, which saved around \SI{40}{\%} of labeling time per image.
+In this regard, a log is only segmented if it is accessible to the forwarder, meaning that a log covered by others or too far away should not be labeled.
+Similarly to active learning approaches, we use our most accurate network (Mask2Former) to generate pre-annotations and progressively accelerate the labeling process.
+A human annotator then corrects the mistakes made by the network instead of segmenting everything from scratch.